SJMdev/ECS2/README.md

 I am as of now unsure whether or not the perspective projection works.

 Maybe we need to switch to column major.
 I am not sure yet.

+# Bad decisions

+empty main.cc and create a mainLoop in window.